kumpmati/reaktor-preassignment-2020-api/README.md

-# Reaktor preassignment 2020
+# Reaktor preassignment 2020 backend

-A project that exposes the packages in the status.real file by creating a HTML interface using NodeJS.
+a REST api created using NodeJS, that parses the `status.real`-file and exposes it in JSON format.

 Run: `npm start`